drblythe/moonrabbit/README.md

 The name Moonrabbit comes from the Touhou game series.

 ### Dependencies
-    libncurses
+You will need the ncurses development libraries from your distro

+    libncurses5-dev
+    libncursesw5-dev

 ### Compile
-    gcc $(ncursesw6-config --cflags --libs) *.c -o moonrabbit
+    gcc $(ncursesw5-config --cflags --libs) *.c -o moonrabbit

-The ncursesw6-config... is a helper script that outputs the correct cflags and libs to compile with.
+The ncursesw5-config... is a helper script that outputs the correct cflags and libs to compile with.
-It might also be ncursesw5-config, depending on the version you have installed For me it just boiled down to
+It might also be ncursesw6-config, depending on the version you have installed For me it just boiled down to

     -D_DEFAULT_SOURCE -D_XOPEN_SOURCE=600 -lncursesw -ltinfo -ldl

-ncursesw is required over ncurses in order to render unicode wide chars correctly.
+ncursesw is required in order to render unicode wide chars correctly.

 ### Keybindings
 I plan to make the keybindings configurable in the config, but currently it is basically vim: